rexyanggalaputra/Sentiment-Analysis-Vaccination-in-Indonesia/README.md

 Project has some case question using the data:
 1. How do people react to the vaccination program?
 2. What policies should be carried out by the government?

+## K-Means Clustering
+* Finding the Optimal Number of Clusters Using Elbow Method

+## Result